two pilots sitting inside plane 2064123

 Jeremy Alder has spent over a decade researching and writing about higher education to provided students with the information they need to achieve their goals.
 He has significant personal experience with career transitions, working as a freelance writer and editor, non-profit director, community organizer, preacher, teacher, retail manager, and carpenter prior to founding College Consensus.
 Homeschooled from the second grade, Jeremy is a graduate of the University of Texas at Austin (B.A., Philosophy) and Duke University Divinity School (M.Div.).
 He currently lives in North Carolina with his wife, five kids, and a Labradoodle named Hank.

-The FAA does require, however, that you complete two months of ground training and log at least 1500 hours in the air before you can receive a commercial pilot’s license.
-The path to becoming a pilot involves a lot of work, but if it’s your dream to fly above the clouds, a solid undergraduate degree from an accredited university is a great place to start.
+But a lot of employers – like airlines, obviously – prefer pilots who have degrees in related fields.
+Military service is a good start, too.
+Becoming a pilot involves a lot of work, but if it’s your dream to fly above the clouds, a degree from an accredited college or university is a great place to start.

 Recommended Online Degree Programs